We are all familiar with the leadership skills needed for engaging our employees, the principles of motivation, and the power of great leaders.

 However, in the long run, those who work with you will remember that you thought enough of what they’ve done to take time out of the workday and devote it to honoring them.

 And that sort of special recognition will not be forgotten.
 In fact, it will be rewarded with increased effort and dedication.

 Celebration Does Not Make a Difference in Results

 Some managers tend not to invest in their employees.
 They do not recognize the powerful effect that the celebration of great achievements can have on the workplace culture.

 They see rewards only as superficial actions and tokens that they have to hand out because they have been told to do so.

 Great leaders encourage celebration and the value it brings to the team or company.
 Instead of seeing the process as a chore that must be done, leaders celebrate achievements right along with their team members, knowing that rewards increase self-worth in the workplace.
 Thus increasing productivity.

 This is true.
 We expect team members to work to their full potential because they believe in their work, their team, and their organization, not because they think that they will be given a party or a gift card for doing well.

-But that doesn’t mean that people don’t need celebration from time to time.
+But that doesn’t mean that people don’t need to celebrate from time to time.
 Celebration of achievements in a workplace that is already running efficiently can be presented as an added bonus, something to be gained when the work is truly exceptional.
-Thus it is encouraging not just good work, but work that goes above and beyond the standard requirements.
+Thus it is encouraging not just good work but work that goes above and beyond the standard requirements.